Charles Wanstall: Political career

+Personal life

 Wanstall was heavily involved in the Anglican Church and for 20 years was the Chancellor of the Brisbane Diocese.

-On 14 June 1938 Wanstall married Olwyn John (died 1998) and together had one daughter.
+On 14 June 1938, Wanstall married Olwyn John (died 1998) and together had one daughter.
 He died at Corinda in October 1999 and was cremated at the Albany Creek Crematorium.
 At his funeral the then Chief Justice of Queensland, Paul de Jersey, gave the eulogy.